top of page

 Blogging

-I have been writing my own blog An Author's Notebook since late 2012.
+I started writing my own blog An Author's Notebook since late 2012.
 It began as a platform to promote my work and evolved into something different - a lifestyle blog with a literary bent.
+At its peak, it attracted about 10,000 page views a month.

-Generally there is a bookish theme to my posts, but within that context I write about family life, feminism, travel and anything that piques my curiosity.
-Sometimes it's a matter of opinion and other times it's a flight of fancy.
+Generally there was a bookish theme to my posts, but within that context I wrote about family life, feminism, travel and anything that piqued my curiosity.
+Sometimes, it was a matter of opinion and other times, a flight of fancy.

 Look out for my fictional alter ego: the single mother Hermaphrodite Mum.
-I also run two occasional blog series: Review (about books, film and theatre) and People watching (interviews and character studies).
+I also ran two occasional blog series: Review (about books, film and theatre) and People watching (interviews and character studies).

 In 2014, An Author's Notebook was a finalist in the BritMums' Brilliance in Blogging (BiB) awards in the 'writer' category.